 2: Multi-layered Microbubbles, Particles and Fibres

 We are also the first in the world to make 4-layered particles and fibres as featured on a journal front cover and the particles are being trialled to treat UTI in new ways as featured on another journal front-cover (see below).
 It is also being exploited commercially to treat urinary tract infections and a commercial product (CapFuran) is being manufactured externally (transferred from our laboratory), ready to initiate clinical trials.
 We were invited by Langmuir to review the progress in making and using microbubbles and new research into the exploitation of microbubbles is also in progress in collaboration with Turkey, India and Finland/Japan.
-This had led to a special issue of Langmuir on Microbubbles: A New Medical Frontier. a We are seeking processes that can be commercially exploited and patents on new processes are being filed by UCL Business.
+This had led to a special issue of Langmuir on Microbubbles: A New Medical Frontier.
+We are seeking processes that can be commercially exploited and patents on new processes are being filed by UCL Business.

 3: Portable Electrohydrodynamic Gun-Device

 In collaboration with UCL School of Pharmacy and industry, we are also developing a new portable electrohydrodynamic gun-device to deposit wound dressings and drug delivery vehicles/patches.
 This initiative originates from our previous work (watch video below) and has received substantial EPSRC funding.
-The aim is to miniaturise the "EHD Gun" to a device in a paramedic backpack, we hope to release this in 2019.
+The aim is to miniaturise the "EHD Gun" to a device in a paramedic backpack.

 We are also working on another set of projects with Professor Anthony Harker and Professor Yiannis Ventikos (on modelling our processes and inventing related but new approaches).
-A new collaboration with internationally leading clinician Prof Shervanthi Homer-Vanniasinkam has been successful and is expanding .
+A new collaboration with internationally leading clinician Prof Shervanthi Homer-Vanniasinkam has been successful and is expanding.
 We are also seeking combined and more efficient industry-backed manufacturing processes and early work to seek funding has already begun.
 For example, Jubair Ahmed is leading efforts to combine gyratory and electrohydrodynamic processes to make healthcare bandages with robotic control, in collaboration with Prof. Helge Wurdemann and Prof. Shervanthi Homer-Vanniasinkam.